 We simulated a food web using the ADBM for a given set of parameters.
 For a given set of predators, we subset the diet from the simulated food web.
-Then using a probability mass function (distribution), we sampled the gut content data from predators’ diet thereby incorporating the uncertainty in the gut content data.
+Then using a probability mass function (distribution), we sampled the gut content data from predators’ diet, thereby incorporating the uncertainty in the gut content data.
 We repeated this process multiple number of times for every predator in the food web.

 Input: